tivytonga/agcubio-game/AgCubio/Resources/README.txt

 	   * Player Name
 	   * Server (default: localhost)
  * Added code in View to set up connection to Server: Network.Send, Network.i_want_more_data
+ * Added Json attributes in Cube and World classes

  -- 4.0 --
  * Added a boolean to keep track of when the player is connected to a server and ready to play
  * Sockets and connections work
+ * Updated GUI for displaying cubes